bartol/bartol.dev/s/unix/list_dir.md

 - `-S` - sort files by size
 - `-t` - sort files by time modified

-Options can be combined, for example `ls -la` to show hidden files and more info.
+Flags can be combined, for example `ls -la` to show hidden files and more info.

 But output is still monotone and boring.
 To add colors you can pass